tonethar/IGME-330-Master/notes/web-audio-chapter-1.md

 ## I. Overview

-The [WebAudio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) can be used to build a variety of audio-related applications and games, that utilize advanced music synthesis and visualizations.
+The [WebAudio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) can be used to build a variety of audio-related applications and games that utilize advanced music synthesis and visualizations.

 - Some handy links:
   - The book we are referencing is online and free in HTML and PDF formats: https://webaudioapi.com/book/